SOIL SCI 1 — COOPERATIVE EDUCATION/CO-OP IN SOIL SCIENCE

 SOIL SCI 499 — SOIL MANAGEMENT

-A capstone applying independent and team problem solving, critical thinking and oral and written communication skills to issues in soil science.
+A capstone applying independent and team problem solving, critical thinking and oral and written communication skills to issues in soil and environmental sciences.

 SOIL SCI/MICROBIO 523 — SOIL MICROBIOLOGY AND BIOCHEMISTRY